AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

             // Specify the ASP.NET Core authentication scheme if needed (in the case
             // of multiple authentication schemes)
-            o.AuthenticationOptionsName = JwtBearerDefaults.AuthenticationScheme;
+            o.AcquireTokenOptions.AuthenticationOptionsName = JwtBearerDefaults.AuthenticationScheme;
         });
     });
     ```

-   If you call a Graph API on behalf of your application, you'll need to request an application token.
-You can do this by setting
+   If your app calls the Graph API on behalf of itself, you'll need to request an application token.
+   You do this by setting WithAppOnly.
+For instance to get the number of applications in the tenant:

    ```charp
    int? appsInTenant = await _graphServiceClient.Applications.Count.GetAsync(